You are here

 Q: Do I need to include my Graduate Record Exam (GRE) or Medical College Admissions Test (MCAT) scores in my F31 or F30 predoctoral fellowship application?

-Q: Where do I put a description of my graduate or combined degree program in my F31 or F30 application?
+Q: Where should I put a description of my graduate or combined degree program in my F31 or F30 application?

 A: You are required to put a description of the graduate or combined degree program in which you are enrolled in the Other Attachments section of the application.